Nincodedo/Ninbot/docs/commands/index.md

 ### Stream

-Toggles your going live announcement.
+Brings up a menu where you can turn Stream Announcements on or off for that server and set your Twitch username.
 Announcements are off by default.

 ### Subscribe/Unsubscribe